 We have discovered that what a refugee needs is an advocate.
 They need someone to help them understand and someone to interpret all of these new systems.
 When they arrive here they are confused about many things and need a loving person to walk with them.
 They are given assistance by their Refugee Assistance agency for three months and then they primarily are on their own.
-The 5:14 Initiative is continually revising our efforts to fill in these gaps of service.
+The 5:14 Initiative is continually revising our efforts to fill in these gaps of service with love, support, and prayer.
 What they really need are people who are willing to donate their time.
 This is our biggest need.

 Perhaps you want to help in some way but you just do not know where to start?

 - You can donate bus tickets to through our non-profit so that refugee adults can learn to speak english which makes or breaks their job opportunities and thus their quality of life.